2026 OCTA Youth Conference

 Students who are age twelve through high school senior are eligible to partake in the Oklahoma Community Theatre Association’s Youth Conference.
-Youth Conference is a two day event in Enid, Oklahoma at the Gaslight Theatre.
-This conference is a two day intensive theatrical training workshop for performance and technical skills including auditioning, directing, acting, and much more, which will culminate with a Thursday 3:30 pm Showcase performance.
+Youth Conference is a two-day event in Oklahoma City, Oklahoma, at the Wyndham Garden hotel Oklahoma City Airport.
+This conference is a two-day intensive theatrical training workshop for performance and technical skills, including auditioning, musical theatre, acting, and much more, which will culminate with a Saturday 4:00 pm Showcase performance.

-This year’s OCTA conference is in Enid, OK at the Gaslight Theatre.
-The youth conference is March 18 -20, 2025.
+This year’s OCTA conference is in Oklahoma City, OK, at the Wyndham Garden hotel Oklahoma City Airport.
+The youth conference is March 19 -21, 2026.
 The cost of attendance is $100, and this does not include lodging.
-If you need financial assistance please contact, info@oktheatre.org.
+If you need financial assistance, please contact info@oktheatre.org.

 Conference Tuition – $100 (lodging not included)

-- Either a Makeup Kit or Tool Kit
+3. Either a Makeup Kit or a Tool Kit

 Deadline for Registration!